 - Q: Do correspondence courses count toward my degree?

 - A: Students seeking more flexibility may take correspondence classes in English, math and other core subjects.
-The Fay Jones School of Architecture accepts all correspondence courses offered by the University of Arkansas School of Continuing Education and Academic Outreach.
+The Fay Jones School of Architecture and Design accepts all correspondence courses offered by the University of Arkansas School of Continuing Education and Academic Outreach.
 Correspondence credits earned at other institutions must be evaluated for transfer by the registrar's office.